North Cornwall · TR6

 Why Perranporth is its own job.

 AONB designation across the village and beach hinterland; Penhale Sands SSSI and military training area immediately to the north constrain expansion.
 Local plan policy on holiday lets is tightening.
+That sets the scene before any design work begins.
 For renovation specifically, the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; coastal salt-laden air around Perranporth drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Perranporth project as a TR6-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Perranporth application gets approved at eight weeks or stalls in committee.
+The modern apartment developments that dominate Perranporth (and continue out toward St Agnes) set the tone for any renovation scheme here.

 Planning note